 Mr. Egge is active within the leadership of the Antitrust Section of the American Bar Association, having served in a broad range of leadership roles, including on its governing council, as Chair of the Merger Process Working Group, and on the Advisory Board on Section Reserves.

 Mr. Egge is consistently recognized as a leading antitrust lawyer by Chambers Global, Chambers USA, The Legal 500 US, Super Lawyers, Who’s Who Legal, and Best Lawyers.
-He is known as a “terrific” merger clearance lawyer, rated by the market for his extensive cross-border expertise (Chambers USA 2016) and seen as “a great asset in large cross-border mergers” (The Legal 500 US 2014).
-Sources praise him for his “vast international experience” (Chambers Global 2013) as well as his “commercial awareness, market insight and knowledge of the regulators” (Chambers Global 2014).
-Mr. Egge is commended for being “incredibly skillful” and a “tremendous resource” on both US and European competition law issues (Chambers USA 2015) and “can bring a perspective that is different from everyone else” (Chambers USA 2016).
+He is known as a “terrific” merger clearance lawyer, rated by the market for his extensive cross-border expertise, who “can bring a perspective that is different from everyone else” (Chambers USA 2016).
+Sources praise him for his “very detailed understanding of antitrust" (Chambers USA 2018), “vast international experience” (Chambers Global 2013) as well as his “commercial awareness, market insight and knowledge of the regulators” (Chambers Global 2014).
+Mr. Egge is commended for being a “tremendous resource” on both US and European competition law issues (Chambers USA 2015).

 Mr. Egge participates in industry associations, lectures frequently, and is the author of several articles on topics related to antitrust and competition.
 Recent thought leadership activities include:

 - Contributing Editor, Latin Lawyer, 2008 – present

 - Speaker, "Staying Compliant Around the Globe," ABA Section of Antitrust Law Spring Meeting, Washington, D.C., April 2018